saturnines/Im-bored-microservice/README.md

 2. **Suggestion Service**: Manages CRUD operations for suggestions.
 3. **API Gateway**: Routes requests to the appropriate microservice.
 (RBAC Enabled.)
 4. **Logging Service**: Handles logging for each of the microservices.
+5. **Testing Service**: Just built this to try to intergrate with the other services.

 ## Docker Setup